About UK Salary Take Home

 - Income Tax for England, Wales, Northern Ireland, and Scotland (all six Scottish bands)

-- Employee and Employer National Insurance contributions at the new 2026/27 rates
+- Employee and Employer National Insurance at the new 2026/27 rates

 - Student Loan repayments for Plans 1, 2, 4, 5, and Postgraduate